AlephKnot2599/Cambrian-OS/README.md

 - Added power menu and cmenu modules.
 - The respective modules allow you to power off the device and open rofi respectively.
 - Added bind to open Firefox.

+Patch 1.2.4
+- Added GUI for power menu.
+- Changed cmenu and power menu to a purple theme.